ningxie1991/frAmework-clouD-bAsed-buG-predIctiOn/GitIssueParser/Readme.md

 get Issues.py.
 The issue classification and frequency of the bugs in these issues are performed by this script.
 The following parameters need to be provided in this file.

-1. `project_language`: Programming language of the projects.
-2. `filename`: Represent the name of the file that will be generated as output.
+1. `filename`: Represent the name of the file that will be generated as output.
-3. `projects_list`: *Python-style list* representing the names of the systems whose JIRA issues need to be fetched.
+2. `projects_list`: *Python-style list* representing the names of the systems whose JIRA issues need to be fetched.

 ### Bug Frequency Files & Graphs